Accepting New Clients

 What is DBT?

 Dialectical Behavior Therapy (DBT) is a multi-component treatment developed by Marsha M. Linehan to treat problems in emotion regulation.
 It balances the use of change techniques from cognitive-behavior therapy with acceptance strategies.
 It is designed to address skill deficits in affect regulation, impulse control, assertiveness, and distress tolerance.
-In adolescents, these issues commonly present as:

 • Self-injurious behaviors